 It is the dawn of a new year.
 The old king has just died childless, and the new succession must be decided before the end of this year.
 You are a local baron or countess with as good a claim as anyone else, so now is the time to grab the throne.
 Your peers understand only force, and your subjects understand only gold.
 Gather your men, pay your knights, and assert your claim.
 Everyone will recognize the strongest and richest as the rightful monarch.

-In Melee you want to be the first person to capture an opposing castle or to have the most land and gold at the end of the year.
+In Melee you want to be the first person to capture an opposing castle (at which point the game ends immediately) or to have the most land and gold at the end of the year.
 Money is tight, and gold is used in the game both to build new units and to attack.
 The more gold you have and spend on your troops, the more motivated they will be and the higher your probability of success.

-The different abilities available in each game make for varied strategies and strong re -playability as no two games are alike.
-Melee is fast and highly interactive.
+The different abilities available in each game make for varied strategies and strong replayability as no two games are alike.
+After the initial strategic planning stage, Melee is fast and highly interactive.
 Beware as the game can end suddenly with a bold attack on an inadequately defended castle, making for a game that can be very nasty, brutish and short.

 Another game from Rikki Tahta, friend of the Game Loft and highly acclaimed board game designer.